 Neymar's questionable character first became apparent in 2010 when his altercation with popular Santos manager, Dorival Junior, led to the manager being sacked.
 He has continued to disrespect players, coaches, and referees throughout his career, racking up several red cards.
-In 2017, after four years with Barcelona, Neymar moved move to PSG, who play in the less competitive French league.
+In 2017, after four years with Barcelona, Neymar moved to PSG, who plays in the less competitive French league.
 The transfer seemed to be motivated more by money than footballing reasons.

 Finally, Neymar's playing style is particularly selfish.
 He would rather do it all himself than involve his teammates, and sometimes he does, but these decisions can cost his team and frustrate fans.

 This list is heavy with Manchester United, Barcelona, and Real Madrid players (past and present) and that is related to the attention they receive.
 Most football fans are motivated to explain losses to these big clubs, and highlighting the cheating behavior of the club's players serves that purpose.